nadiamariduena/python-intro-2024-privat/z__all_mds/26__OOP-1_BANK.md

 ### In summary, these lines together represent a sequence of operations to perform a withdrawal from an account:

+- Check if the withdrawal is allowed (viableTransaction method).

 <br>
 <br>